The early Montefiores of Livorno

 2. The cousin/cousin marriages in the lowest lines of the chart were obtained from ref 50 Appendix B. The right-hand 1752 marriage was obtained from ref 6 p201.
 The 1797 marriage was found in our Barbados work, but as explained in note 3 the fact that in this marriage Judith Joseph Levi married a son of Moses Vita Montefiore does not mean Bailah Montefiore was a close relative of Moses Vita Montefiore (and possibly as we show in the chart she was rather more distantly related).

-3. The sister of Simon Barrow of Barbados married an Isaac Levi, but it is not known whether he was from the Levy Sonsino family.
-Of course, if brother-in-law Isaac Levi was Isaac Levy Sonsino, this makes it probable that Bailah Montefiore was in a family branch with a Levy Sonsino connection as shown above (and as proposed here), rather than a sister of Moses Vita Montefiore.
-The Levy Sonsino family appeared in London with Naphtali being Gabay at Bevis Marks in 5507 (the year before Esther married), as did Jacob in 5513.
+3. It seems Simon Barrow's brother-in-law Isaac Levi was Isaac Levy Sonsino, which makes it probable that Bailah Montefiore was in a family branch with a Levy Sonsino connection as shown above, rather than a sister of Moses Vita Montefiore.
+The Levy Sonsino family appeared in London with Naphtali being Gabay at Bevis Marks in 5507, as did Jacob in 5513.
 Jacob was probably Naphtali's son for in 1742 at Bevis Marks Jacob de Naphtali married Esther de Menachem - see BMR2 #662.
-Esther may have been a daughter of a grandson of the Menachem Levy Sonsino shown in the chart, while Jacob was probably an older half-brother of the Esther de Naphtali Levy Sonsino shown in the chart.
+However, this Naphtali is not the Naphtali most closely related to Isaac Levy Sonsino (as discussed here).
 The Levy Sonsinos are discussed in Vol 1 ref 319 pp184-93, which citing ref 64 reports that Naphtali and Jacob Levy Sonsino of London specialised in the diamond and coral trade, and we observe that they arrived in London about the same time as the Francos who were in the same business.
 The 3 Levy Sonsino marriages make us consider whether a natural parent of the earliest Joseph Montefiore was a Levy Sonsino (but there is no evidence at present one way or the other).

 4. The 1620? marriage is oft-reported, albeit with varying dates, because of the strikingly embroidered parochet (Torah ark curtain) commemorating the marriage.
 We want to learn what the parochet can tell us about the date and place of the marriage, and where the groom came from and his father.
 The parochet is kept at the Umberto Nahon Museum for Italian Jewish Art in Jerusalem which gave us a high-resolution image as found here (9MB).
 An architectural motif contained in the parochet is discussed in ref 350.
 The parochet more recently appeared in the Museum's 'Warp and Weft' exhibition, the catalogue of which contains the following image: